 The last step for turning your Comtac Hearing Defender into a communications headset is connecting to your communication source—the push-to-talk (PTT) and two-way radio system.

-Connect the single end jack of the down lead cable to your push-to-talk adaptor.
+Connect the NATO end jack of the down lead cable to your push-to-talk adaptor.
 The PTT system is user dependent.
 Next, connect your PTT to your choice of two-way radio.